-Flynn, Manafort Are Key Figures In Russia Probe Mueller Will Lead
+Flynn, Manafort Are Key Figures in Russia Probe Mueller Will Lead

 Feds Subpoena Records for $3.5M Mystery Mortgage on Manafort’s Hamptons Home

 Law enforcement officials tell NBC News that both Flynn and Manafort are formally considered “subjects” of a criminal investigation, though their lawyers say they have done nothing wrong.
-A subject generally is someone investigators suspect of a crime.
+A “subject” is someone whose conduct is being examined by the investigation, and may be suspected of a crime.

 The FBI investigation is a hybrid of both a criminal and counter intelligence probe.
 One source who viewed a grand jury subpoena in the Flynn case said it was unusual in that it did not specify any law that allegedly had been broken.